mn-am/toxprint/README.md

 ## Contact

-In technical support issues please contact us through: [​info@toxprint.org](mailto:info@toxprint.org)
+In technical support issues please contact us through [​info@toxprint.org](mailto:info@toxprint.org)

 ## Acknowledgement

 Visit the [​website](https://www.mn-am.com) of Molecular Networks GmbH and Altamira LLC.

 The ChemoTyper application was developed by MN-AM (Molecular Networks GmbH, Nurnberg, Germany and Altamira LLC, Columbus, OH, USA) under a contract from the U.S. FDA, Center for Food Safety and Applied Nutrition (CFSAN), Office of Food Additive Safety.

 The CSRML-based ToxPrint chemotypes were developed by MN-AM while Chihae Yang was working at US FDA CFSAN, hence both ChemoTyper and ToxPrint Chemotypes are donated for public use.